GA

 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) approves degree programs in Georgia.
 SACSCOC weighs criteria such as the quality of faculty, physical facilities, school finances, and student outcomes, among other measures.

 Finally, several specialized professional certifications that aspiring forensic scientists may choose to pursue depend on their discipline.
 While admissions procedures vary, the process typically involves applying, verifying one’s educational and professional experience, and passing a competency-based examination.
-The Forensic Specialties Accreditation Board (FSAB) has accredited 10 organizations to award professional certification.
+The Forensic Specialties Accreditation Board (FSAB) has accredited nine organizations to award professional certification.
 These FSAB-accredited organizations include:

 • American Board of Forensic Document Examiners (ABFDE)